kadioglumf/interview-questions/src/main/java/com/kadioglumf/coensio/garanti/Questions.md

    - Adds a new functionality to an existing object without altering its structure → (Decorator Pattern)

 10. Which one of the following is not an actual benefit of writing Unit Tests during your development?

-   -Improves code coverage during automated tests
+      - Improves code coverage during automated tests

       - Improves the code quality

       - Debugging process can be simplified

       - Enables to find bugs easily

       - ✅ Cevap: `Decreases the run time of your functions`